-Setup DNS server and attacker's web server.
-Write malicious script to allow victim to connect to web server.
+Setup DNS server and the adversary's web server.
+Write a malicious script to allow the victim to connect to the web server.

-The attacker must serve some web content that a victim accesses initially.
-This content must include executable content that queries the attackers' DNS name (to provide the second DNS resolution) and then performs the follow-on attack against the internal system.
-The attacker also requires a customized DNS server that serves an IP address for their registered DNS name, but which resolves subsequent requests by a single client to addresses internal to that client's network.
+The adversary must serve some web content that a victim accesses initially.
+This content must include executable content that queries the adversary's DNS name (to provide the second DNS resolution) and then performs the follow-on attack against the internal system.
+The adversary also requires a customized DNS server that serves an IP address for their registered DNS name, but which resolves subsequent requests by a single client to addresses internal to that client's network.

 Design: IP Pinning causes browsers to record the IP address to which a given name resolves and continue using this address regardless of the TTL set in the DNS response.
 Unfortunately, this is incompatible with the design of some legitimate sites.

-Implementation: Reject HTTP request with an malicious Host header
+Implementation: Reject HTTP request with a malicious Host header.

 Implementation: Employ DNS resolvers that prevent external names from resolving to internal addresses.